 Did you know that electronics like your phone charger are still using power, even if your phone isn’t actually plugged in?
 Power sucks like these can vastly increase your power bill.

 Unplugging them is the obvious answer, but this smart power strip automates that process for you by automatically powering off devices that aren’t in use.
 It’s pretty genius and it helps save a ton of money.
-You can grab one for around $25 here.

 8. Check Your Refrigerator Seal